rails-api/active_model_serializers/docs/general/serializers.md

 end
 ```

-For more context, see the [tests](../../test/adapter/polymorphic_test.rb) for each adapter.
+You can specify the serializers by [overriding serializer_for](serializers.md#overriding-association-serializer-lookup).
+For more context about polymorphic relationships, see the [tests](../../test/adapter/polymorphic_test.rb) for each adapter.

 ### Caching